Sometimes you look at a photograph and fall off your chair. It looks impossible, is that Photoshop?

 Rub a little vaseline on your front lens (only the edges) and see the magic.
 We would advise using a filter and putting the vaseline on it, rather than directly on your lens.

 This article on using vaseline to create soft focus gives you some great tips on trying it yourself!

 27. Use a Coffee Hood as a Lens Hood

 This is another one of the easiest photography hacks you can try.
 A lens hood is necessary if you want to avoid unwanted light getting to your lens and ruining your photos.

 Photographers often lose them, so it’s a great idea to replace them with a coffee hood.
 Keep this idea in mind, you can need it anytime.

-Check out this video for extra tips!
+Check out this video on how to use a coffee hood as a lens hood for extra tips!

-Reverse the lens, place and tape the toilet roll on the front of your lens.
+Reverse the lens, then place and tape the toilet roll on the front of your lens.
 Then tape the other side of the toilet roll to your camera body.

 These DIY photography hacks simply play with perception.
 You can create optical illusions to amaze everyone, and it’s easier than you would think.